harish379/harish379/README.md

 ###

-<h3 align="left">My name is Harish S and I'm a Web developer from Chennai, Tamil Nadu.</h3>
+<h3 align="left">My name is Harish and I'm a developer from Chennai, Tamil Nadu.</h3>

 ###